-If you work in the UK, are aged between 22 and State Pension age, and earn more than £10,000 each year, you will be automatically enrolled into a workplace pension scheme by your employer by October 2018, with the largest companies doing so first.
-By this date all employers, however small, will be required to enrol employees that match these criteria onto a scheme.
+If you work in the UK, are aged between 22 and State Pension age, and earn more than £10,000 each year, you will be automatically enrolled into a workplace pension scheme by your employer.

 How much is paid in?

 Firstly, your contributions.
-These can be as large a percentage of your wages as you'd like, but it must be at least 0.8% of your qualifying earnings, rising to 2.4% on April 6th 2018, and 4% on April 6th 2019 (the latter will only occur subject to future parliamentary approval).
+These can be as large a percentage of your wages as you'd like, but it must be at least 0.8% of your qualifying earnings, rising to 2.4% on April 6th 2018, and 4% on April 6th 2019.

-You'll also earn tax relief on your contributions from the government of 0.2% of your qualifying earnings until 6 April 2018 rising to 0.6% until 6 April 2019 then rising to 1.0%.
+Earn tax relief on your contributions from the government of 0.6% of your qualifying earnings, after 6 April 2018 until 6 April 2019, when it will rise to 1.0%.